lodi432/Zavrsni_Rad_Java/README.md

 DG APP is a database-enabled, online-ready, offline-storage, Java powered standalone Application.

   - Insert Employes, managers, products and projects into database
-  - Insert data online from browser into application
+  - Insert data online from browser Php form into application .
+  - Platform independent meaning that, the application source code can run on all operating systems.
   - Magic

 ![Screenshot](S5.jpg)